dd86k/vrcd/README.md

 Features:
 - VR friendly UI
 - Server-client architecture to avoid having multiple connections to VRC APIs
-- Relatively light client using software rendering
+- Relatively light client using software rendering; Hardware CLI switch available
-- Relatively simple API with "catch up" request (that's for my FOMO!)
+- Simple API with "catch up" request (that's for my FOMO!) and fetching older events
-- Embed world and player metadata into VRChat screenshots
+- Embed world and player metadata into VRChat photos
+- Strip VRChat and other `iTXt` chunk metadata from VRChat photos
-- VR overlay notifications (XSOverlay, OVR Toolkit) and desktop
+- VR overlay notifications (XSOverlay, OVR Toolkit) and desktop notifications

-Status: I'd say I'm half-way there for an initial release.
+Status: Most features present.
+A few more to do from my TODO list.

 Get ready to frequently pull, upgrade dependencies, and build otherwise!